HPE-Haven-OnDemand/havenondemand-r/README.md

 ```

 ### Index management.
 This code illustrates how to create, add to, and query index.
+This code is also explained in the Wiki: [https://github.com/chok68/havenondemand-r/wiki](https://github.com/chok68/havenondemand-r/wiki)

 ``` R
 # include havenondemand library